jedelman8/nxos-ansible/README.md

 ```

-> Even when configuration changes are being made, you can use the `-v` parameter to extract valuable information.
+> Note: Even when configuration changes are being made, you can use the `-v` parameter to extract valuable information.
 Many modules return the state of resource being managed before and after the change along with the commands being sent to the device.

 Another option is to **register** the return data into a new variable and then use the **debug** module to dump it to the terminal  Take a look.